 Why do I need to authenticate who I am on sign-in?

-Completing multi-factor authentication when signing in from a new device adds an additional layer of security.
+Completing multi-factor authentication when signing in adds an additional layer of security.

-Alternately, you may be able to complete authentication by verifying financial information if you have a bank or card linked to your Venmo account.
-If this option is available to you, follow the prompts in the app by tapping "Other options to confirm your identity…."
-Please note that this backup option is not available for all users.
+If you have a bank or card linked to your Venmo account, you may be able to complete authentication by verifying your financial information.
+If this option is available to you, follow the prompts in the app by tapping "Other options to confirm your identity…." (this backup option is not available for all users).

-After successfully signing in, you may grant Venmo permission to remember the device by tapping "Remember Device."
-You won’t need a code to confirm your identity when signing in from that device in the future.
-You will still need to enter your password correctly.
+After successfully signing in, you may grant Venmo permission to remember the device by tapping "Remember Device".
+When you sign in on that device in the future, you may not need a code to confirm your identity.